Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Machine Generated Text

 \subsubsection{Natural Language Generation Tasks}

 Recall from \S \ref{ssec:risks} that there are a wide variety of applications for natural language generation.
 Leveraging previous surveys \cite{ijcai2021p612, 10.1145/3554727, jin-etal-2022-deep}, we provide a summary of major tasks in the NLG domain, with examples of models that have been used for each task in Table \ref{tab:nlgapp}.
-Note that many of the models listed are multi-purpose and can be trained on multiple downstream NLG tasks.
+Note that many of the models listed are multi-purpose and can be trained for numerous NLG tasks.
+In Table \ref{tab:nlgapp}, we provide a small selection of models that have been used for each task as representative examples.

 The summary in Table \ref{tab:nlgapp} is not exhaustive, and in reality, a mutually exclusive delineation between input types does not exist.
 Combinations of different input types are possible.
 As an example, CTRL takes both a discrete control code attribute and conditional text prompt in generation \cite{Keskar2019CTRLAC}.
 Question-answering systems may be able to answer questions about images, such as Unified VLP \cite{zhou2020unified} and TAG \cite{https://doi.org/10.48550/arxiv.2208.01813}.
-Note that we consider a ``topic" as an attribute in this overview, and so include ``topic-to-text generation" under the broader umbrella of ``attribute-based generation", including work such as topic-to-essay generation \cite{feng2018topic}.
+We consider a ``topic" as an attribute in this overview, and so include ``topic-to-text generation" under the broader umbrella of ``attribute-based generation", including work such as topic-to-essay generation \cite{feng2018topic}.

-Given the strong generative capabilities of Transformer language models, and the corresponding increased risk in threat models, such models rightly warrant particular emphasis in review.
-However, as mentioned in Section \ref{ssec:surveyover}, consideration of the broader field of natural language generation and previous detection research is important as detection techniques that apply against pre-Transformer models have been shown to be useful in detection of modern neural text models, and diverse approaches may offer increased adversarial robustness \cite{crothers2022adversarial} or better explainability \cite{kowalczyk2022detecting}.
+Given the strong generative capabilities of Transformer language models, and the corresponding increased risk of associated threat models, Transformer-based models rightly warrant particular emphasis in review.
+However, as mentioned in Section \ref{ssec:surveyover}, consideration of the broader field of natural language generation and previous detection research is important as detection techniques that apply against pre-Transformer models have been shown to be useful in detection of modern generative models, and diverse approaches may offer increased adversarial robustness \cite{crothers2022adversarial} or better explainability \cite{kowalczyk2022detecting}.